 Today’s consumers rely on the Internet to help them find the products and services they need.
 This means that if you want them to become your customers, your company’s website needs to appear in search engine results for the words and phrases they’re searching.

 This doesn’t just happen by chance.
 It’s the result of a process called search engine optimization, or SEO.
 If you’re new to SEO and want to use it to attract new customers, you’ve probably come across the term “keywords” in a lot of your research.

 But what are keywords, and why are they so important for SEO?

-On this page, we’ll explain what keywords are, how you can choose the right ones for your company, and how to use them on your site.
+On this page, we’ll explain what keywords are in SEO, how to choose keywords for your SEO strategy, and how to use SEO keywords on your site.
 You can also contact us online or call 888-601-5359 today to speak with one of our experts directly!

 What are keywords?

 The primary goal of SEO is to rank well in search engine results for the words and phrases your potential customers are searching.
 Those words and phrases are keywords.